IMOS-AnimalTracking/remora/README.md

 - Identifying available satellite-derived and sub-surface *in situ* oceanographic datasets coincident and collocated with the animal movement data, based on regional Ocean Observing Systems
 - Extracting and appending these environmental data to animal movement data

-Whilst the functions in **remora** were primarily developed to work with acoustic telemetry data, the oceanographic data extraction and integration functionalities will work with other spatio-temporal ecological datasets (eg. satellite telemetry, species sightings records, fisheries catch records).
+Whilst the functions in **remora** were primarily developed to work with acoustic telemetry data, the environmental data extraction and integration functionalities will work with other spatio-temporal ecological datasets (eg. satellite telemetry, species sightings records, fisheries catch records).

 ## Installation
 **remora** requires R version >= 3.6.0